Education Educational Leadership (EDL)

 Course Type(s): None

-Focuses on the literacy development and instruction of regular and special education children, including those from linguistically diverse backgrounds in grades P-6.
-Ongoing assessment and instructional strategies will be explored in various engaging, literate, educational settings.
-Education majors only.
-Clinical Experience required.
+This course focuses on the literacy development of regular and special education children, including those from linguistically diverse backgrounds in grades P-6.
+Students will develop the pedagogical content knowledge and command of strategies to teach early literacy skills, including phonics, phonemic awareness, vocabulary, reading comprehension, fluency, and concepts of print.
+Ongoing assessment and instructional strategies will be explored through various multicultural and diverse literature sets.

 Course usage information

-EDL-327 Methods of Teaching Content Area Literacy in the Inclusive Elementary Setting: Language Arts & Social StudiesCredits: 3
+EDL-327 Methods of Teaching Content Literacy Including ELA and Social StudiesCredits: 3

 Term Offered: All Terms